depp57/compilateurPlic/README.md

 Compiler for an invented language named _Plic_, produce assembly code for MIPS processors.

-It is written with in Java, the code is in French because it was a project for the school @IUT Nancy-Charlemagne.
+It is written with Java, the code is in French because it was a project for the school @IUT Nancy-Charlemagne.

 ## Plic grammar